jsonJSONCJSON5configcomments

 }

-Where JSONC is used: VS Code configs (.vscode/settings.json), some Azure and Microsoft tooling.
+Where JSONC is used: VS Code settings, tsconfig.json, some Azure DevOps configs, GitHub Copilot config.

 Parsing JSONC in Node.js: